Design of Distributed Reconfigurable Robotics Systems with ReconROS: Background and Related Work

 In follow-up work, Sugata et al.~\cite{Sugata2017} identify the communication times between ROS nodes as bottlenecks and aim to reduce these times through implementing the ROS publish/subscribe messaging in hardware.
 In their system, communication is divided into two phases: the connection establish phase, which is supported by software, and the data communication phase that is realized by two network stacks implemented in FPGA hardware.
 This reduces the communication time between nodes by 50 percent.
 Ohkawa et al.~\cite{8823798} extend this work by using high level synthesis (HLS) for accelerator implementation and ROS protocol interpretation to increase productivity.
 Their approach takes the ROS message definition, the ROS node configuration, and behavioral code written in C/C++ for the accelerator and generates the FPGA design.
 The infrastructure of the generated design includes several components: the hardwired TCP/IP stacks for the data communication phase, a data conversion between ROS messages and the application, an interface between the data conversion and the application, and, finally, the application itself.

-Leal et al.~\cite{leal2020automated} present Forest, an approach for combining the more recent release ROS2 with hardware acceleration.
-Forest uses configuration files to specify so-called ROS2-FPGA nodes, which are a composition of a ROS2 software node, an HLS-coded FPGA hardware module, and a PYNQ driver for the interaction between the ROS2 software node and the hardware module.
+Leal et al.~\cite{leal2020automated} present Forest, an approach for combining the more recent release ROS 2 with hardware acceleration.
+Forest uses configuration files to specify so-called ROS 2-FPGA nodes, which are a composition of a ROS 2 software node, an HLS-coded FPGA hardware module, and a PYNQ driver for the interaction between the ROS 2 software node and the hardware module.

 While~\cite{Sugata2017,8823798} migrate almost a complete ROS node to hardware, Podlubne and G\"ohringer~\cite{Podlubne2020} go one step further and propose a methodology for full-hardware implementation of a number of ROS nodes.
 Their hardware designs comprise four parts: the ROS application nodes that use publish/subscribe communication, a so-called application-to-ROS converter, a communication interface, and a manager.
 Basically, the application-to-ROS converter serializes the ROS-based IP traffic on an AXI bus, the communication interface handles the AXI messages and sends them to a TCP/IP stack to connect to external ROS nodes, and the manager coordinates the communication between the ROS nodes and the TCP/IP stack.
 Conceptually, the application-to-ROS converter must reside in hardware, but the communication interface and the manger could also be mapped to the processing system of the platform FPGA.
 However, the main feature of this methodology is the option to implement one or more ROS nodes fully in hardware and map them to reconfigurable logic without the need of using a processor.
 Likewise, any application implemented in reconfigurable hardware can be made ROS-compatible.
 Furthermore, the presented implementation can use dynamic custom ROS messages.